Tiendas Extra

-Extra is a Mexican convenience store chain owned by Grupo Modelo, which started operations in 1993.
+Extra was a Mexican convenience store chain owned by Grupo Modelo, which started operations in 1993.
 In 2007 the chain closed 650 stores and in 2009 started another restructuring plan.
 It competes fiercely with OXXO from Femsa, 7-Eleven from Casa Chapa, SuperCity from Soriana and Circle K from Alimentation Couche-Tard.
 The point of sale is provided by IBM.
-In 2014, Couche-Tard sold its Extra stores to Grupo Modelo, a brewery owned by AB InBev.
+In 2014, Grupo Modelo, a brewery owned by AB InBev, sold its Extra stores to Couche-Tard.